btopper/lestransactions.fr/README.md

  ***MISC***

+ Root folder also contains a local.env file with passwords and API_keys (not committed).
+ If you want to help, check TODO file.

- Root folder also contains a local.env file with passwords and API_keys All files/folders are distributed under CC BY-NC-SA 4.0 licence (see licence file)
+ All files/folders are distributed under CC BY-NC-SA 4.0 licence (see licence file)

   Contact : contact@lestransactions.fr